ido14736/AdvancedProjMilestone3/README.md

 4. Fly and enjoy!

 ### Repositories structure
-View Model folder - contains the main view model, Model folder - contains the main model,
+- View Model folder - contains the main view model
+- Model folder - contains the main model
-View folder - contains the view of the joystick and the main view
+- View folder - contains the view of the joystick and the main view

 ### Requirements(for best preformence)
 FlightGear version - 2020.3.6